 I’ve had stylists TRY to give me short layers but I still got long layers.

-My stylist up in Rapid City sent me with these instructions for the next person who cuts my hair and I plan on quoting her exactly as follows:
+I wish I would have captured my curly hair layers before and after when I first had my hair cut properly.
+Through a quick Google search, you’ll see for yourself the difference short layers make.
+My stylist up in Rapid City sent me these instructions for the next person who cuts my hair and I plan on quoting her exactly as follows:

 “Increase layer and let the bottom drop out.
 Slide cutting from the top down to take out the bulk, or you can thin with shears.
 Top layer should be 6-7 inches long.
 Frame face.”